 - The Wisdom Years: Coping with an ageing society in urban Japan.
 Funded by the World Health Organisation and UNU (US$100,000).

 - Voices of the Chichinautzin: Conservation of the biological corridor between Mexico City and Cuernavaca.
 Funded by the UNU (US$100,000).
+Executive Producer.
+Directed by Patricia Sims and Luis Patron.

 - Saving the Ayuquila River: Community and scientist collaboration to overcome the significant environmental challenges facing this important water resource.
 Funded by the UNU ($50,000).
+Executive Producer.
+Directed by Luis Patron.

 - Global Virtual University – connecting universities in Norway and Africa in the field of development management.
 Funded by the Government of Norway (US$3 million).

 - Iwate Environment Network – online education on local environmental issues.
 Funded by Nippon Telegraph and Telephone (US$1 million).
+Collaboration with Iwate Prefectural Government.

 In the past he taught courses on environmental politics at Aoyama Gakuin University (2002 to 2004) and on environmental governance at Saitama University (2009).

-Honours, fellowships and grants
+Awards, honours, fellowships and grants

 - 1986: Research Fellowship award to undertake research at Kyoto University from the Japan Ministry of Education, Sports and Science